rerun-io/rerun/rerun_py/ARCHITECTURE.md

 ## Code generation

-Keeping the various SDKs in sync with the Rerun viewer requires automation to be tractable.
+Keeping the various SDKs in sync with the Rerun Viewer requires automation to be tractable.
 The Python SDK is no exception, and large parts of its implementation is generated using the `re_types` and `re_types_builder` crates, based on the object definitions found in `crates/re_types/definitions` and the generation code found in `crates/re_types_builder/src/codegen/python.rs`.

 #### Archetype

 In terms of code generation, archetypes are the simplest object.
 They consist of a native object whose fields are the various components that make up the archetype.
-The components are stored in their Arrow extension array form, such that they are ready to be sent to the Rerun viewer or saved to a `.rrd` file.
+The components are stored in their Arrow extension array form, such that they are ready to be sent to the Rerun Viewer or saved to a `.rrd` file.
 The fields always use the respective component's extension array `from_similar()` method as converter.

 The archetype native objects are the primary user-facing API of the Rerun SDK.